grei-ufc/pade/MIGRATION_GUIDE.md

 - The AMS records agents into `agents.csv`.
 - Agent table propagation remains an essential part of the platform behavior.
 - The current flow does not initialize a relational database or start a web interface.
+- The terminal output is now quieter by default; the detailed AMS traces were moved behind the `--detailed` runtime mode.

 Practical reading:
 - The AMS is now primarily a routing and coordination service, not a component coupled to SQLite or Flask.